 Kansas State University is a national leader in education for the food science industry.
 The programs have top faculty in the areas of food chemistry, food microbiology, food safety, veterinary medicine, cereal science, dairy science, meat science, food service, sensory analysis, food engineering, human nutrition and product development.

 In the food science bachelor’s degree students learn the fundamental properties of food raw materials important to designing and processing safe, wholesome, and attractive food products.
-There are two options available to students completing their degree online.
-The Food Business and Operations Management Option (PDF) may be the choice for students who want more management-based coursework, while the Industry and Technology Option (PDF) may appeal to students who want more science-based coursework.
+There are two options available to students completing their degree online, food business and operations management option and industry and technology option.

 The master’s in food science provides the opportunity to learn about designing, processing and marketing safe, wholesome and attractive food products for consumption around the world.
 The program emphasizes food chemistry, food microbiology, food safety, sensory analysis, food processing and food engineering.

-This graduate certificate provides preparation for the safety of the human food supply.
+This graduate certificate in food safety and defense provides preparation for the safety of the human food supply.
 Students interested in the program often work in the quality assurance aspect of the food industry or in food safety.

-The nondegree undergraduate certificate in food science provides entry level knowledge into the field.
+The undergraduate certificate in food safety and quality provides entry level knowledge into the field.
 Individuals will gain both scientific and practical knowledge about food products and processes which will prepare them for entry level food science positions.

-A stand alone minor available to students working toward a bachelor’s degree at any accredited institution, or those who have already completed a bachelor’s degree.
+This stand alone minor in bakery science is available to students working toward a bachelor’s degree at any accredited institution, or those who have already completed a bachelor’s degree.
 A minor in bakery science provides students with a knowledge base that includes exploring the functionality of ingredients in baked goods and the characteristics of cereal grains.

 Kansas State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.